cscart/docs/en/user_guide/mobile_app/faq.rst

 How Do I Change the Texts of My App?
 ------------------------------------

-The texts of your app are a part of **Mobile Application** add-on and can be edited in the admin panel of your store.
+The texts of your app are a part of **Mobile Application** add-on and can be edited in the admin panel of your marketplace.
 Changing these texts works the same way as :doc:`translating CS-Cart </user_guide/look_and_feel/languages/translate>`:

 #.
 Go to **Settings → Text & Languages → Edit texts**.

 #.
 Switch to the *Mobile application translations* tab in the sidebar on the right.

 #.
 Change the texts.
-Once you've saved your changes, your translations will appear in the store automatically.
+Once you've saved your changes, your translations will appear in the marketplace automatically.

    .. image:: img/mobile_app_texts.png
        :align: center